 Start/Completion Date: 12/2013-12/2018

 Construction Cost: Various Amounts

-FALCON Engineering Services (FALCON) is providing construction management and inspection services for the County of Riverside on an on-call basis for bridges, roadway, and roadway related facilities.
-The work includes construction management services, source inspection services by Greenbook, Caltrans Standards, and Manuals, LAPM and projects specific quality management plan.
-The project personnel provides detail diaries with inspection performed, relevant conversation, a situation encountered, time spent on each work order, etc. and maintain a photo log for each project.
+FALCON Engineering Services (FALCON) provided construction management and inspection services for the County of Riverside on an on-call basis for bridges, roadway, and roadway related facilities.
+The work included construction management services, source inspection services by Greenbook, Caltrans Standards, and Manuals, LAPM and projects specific quality management plan.
+The project personnel provided detail diaries with inspection performed, relevant conversation, a situation encountered, time spent on each work order, etc. and maintain a photo log for each project.

 SR-79 Widening: FALCON provided Construction Inspection for the SR-79 Widening project to relieve congestion, improve safety, and provide consistency with other improvements along SR-79.
 The SR-79 Widening widens a 5.4-mile segment of SR-79 from two to four lanes between Thompson and Domenigoni Parkway, modify local access, and improve various intersections.
 Construction performed in two stages, each taking an estimated 12 months to complete.